-16-year-old Adelaïs attends Charlemagne’s court with her father, where she is introduced to Bellon of Carcassonne.
-Unimpressed by the blustering young warrior, Adelaïs is shocked when Charlemagne and her father arrange their wedding as a gesture of ensuring Bellon’s support in the king’s conquest of the volatile southern region of Septimania.
+17-year-old Nanthild attends Charlemagne’s court with her father, where she is introduced to Bellon of Carcassonne.
+Unimpressed by the blustering young warrior, Nanthild is shocked when Charlemagne and her father arrange their wedding as a gesture of ensuring Bellon’s support in the king’s conquest of the volatile southern region of Septimania.

-Bellon’s absences make it easy for Adelaïs to keep her calling as a healer and wise woman – roles now maligned by the Church – from him, and, in disguise and with the help of her trusted companions, she continues to visit those in need of her help.
+Bellon’s absences make it easy for Nanthild to keep her calling as a healer and wise woman from him, and she continues to visit those in need of her help.

-Readers of Kate Mosse or Catherine de Courcy might enjoy the setting of Love Lost in Time.
+Readers of Kate Mosse, Barbara Erskine and Catherine de Courcy might enjoy the historic setting of Love Lost in Time.